A visit to Berkeley soon reveals that is nearly impossible to pin this university town down.

 During the annual Berkeley Old Time Music Convention, you can catch floor-stomping tunes at various venues, including the Freight & Salvage Coffeehouse.
 It hosts banjo and mandolin players, an open jam session, fiddle workshops, and more.

 Gather has been pleasing food-savvy patrons since 2009 but still feels fresh.
-Vegetables star in seasonal plates such as snap peas with cashew hummus and harissa.
+Vegetables star in seasonal plates such as heirloom grains risotto with delicata squash and shiitake and hedgehog mushrooms.
 Every dish is made with sustainable ingredients.

 This article was originally published in September 2016 and last updated in February 2020.